abidhabib/abidhabib/README.md

 # Hi, I'm Abid 👋

-I'm a pragmatic full-stack developer who focuses on building functional, scalable, and production-ready web applications.
-I’ve worked across the stack with a strong command of JavaScript, Node.js, and modern frontend tooling.

 I don’t overengineer — I ship.
 I’m hands-on, always learning, and I improve systems with each iteration.